metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 This Jets offense is actually efficient when Zac Wilson is throwing short passes on timing routes.
 Paired with occasional screens, bootlegs, and a commitment to the run, New York might actually have something going here on offense.

+New York's defense is impressing me, though I can still see that Robert Saleh still plays quite a bit of cover-3 in the back-end.
+Then again, that might not be such a bad decision given the strength of his secondary.
+He mixes things up with two-deep shells and cover-6 as well.

 ***

 ## Rams @ Buccaneers